fromwhite/notes/content/full-text-search.md

 Static pages can be deployed on Github and use vercel serverless as the backend.
 Full-text search is best done offline.
 In addition to indexing like jekyll, it can also be used for word segmentation and text similarity search.

-There is a game, Disco Elysium, that has a model called stream of consciousness that allows players to play without having to remember things.
-When the player needs it, it will come out on its own.
+There is a game, Disco Elysium, that has a model called stream of consciousness, which allows players to play the game without having to remember things.
+When the player thinks of a part, it will find the complete part.

-This is pretty close to what I was thinking, no need to remember what you wrote, just write.
-When I think of it at some point, the system calculates the correlation itself.
+This is pretty close to my idea, I don’t need to remember the specific content.
+When I remember a fragment of it, the model will figure out the associated complete part on its own.

 Unfortunately, I can't find a way to implement this idea.
-I copied the full-text search of this person [DawChihLiou](https://github.com/DawChihLiou).
+I copied the full-text search of this guy's [DawChihLiou](https://github.com/DawChihLiou).
 Vector similarity search written in Rust.
 In 2019, I developed a topology editor using WebAssembly and was very impressed by it.
 His search can temporarily replace Tag.
 I hope to find a way to achieve it, to be continued.